(above) Cliff at our museum in Greybull, Wyoming!

 Phone: (307) 765-2259

 Click on links below for more information!

-GeoScience Adventures, a public outreach organization comprising an instructional staff of professional geoscientists, offers teacher workshops that carry both recertification and graduate credits.
-These summer workshops are conducted as a series of three-day short courses that explore the geological and paleontological record of northern Wyoming.
+Each year, GeoScience Adventures, a public outreach organization comprising an instructional staff of professional geoscientists, offers teacher workshops that carry both recertification and graduate credits.
+Since the year 2000, these summer workshops are conducted as a series of three-day short courses that explore the geological and paleontological record of northern Wyoming.

 Our Educational Workshops are developed and led by members of our , assisted by visiting instructors who are respected geoscientists with many years of experience in their respective fields of expertise.
-We believe that we have the best instructional team of its type in our area and our workshop participants agree.
+Our 2013 instructors included several noted professional scientists/educators including; Dr. Erik Kvale, Dr. Michael Brett-Surman, Dr. Tom Holtz, Dr. Carol Hotton, Dr. Nina Baghai-Riding, and Kim Sowder, GISP.
+We believe that we have the best instructional team of its type and our workshop participants agree.

 Our educational workshops utilize the extensive geological and dinosaur fossil resources of Shell Valley in Wyoming’s Bighorn Basin, along with the nearby Big Horn Mountains, as “living classrooms” in order to increase the participant’s knowledge of earth science.
 These workshops will visit world-class dinosaur fossil-bearing localities with scientists who have done extensive research on these deposits.
 The basin is home to no less than four major dinosaur digsites, plus well over 1,000 documented ancient mammal and plant scientific collection sites.